Immaculate nature, scenic views, turtles, and black sand beaches. That is Hawaii – a tropical paradise.

 Punalu’u Black Sand Beach features tent camping only on a designated grassy area, and a permit is required.
 The rates are USD$ 5 for residents and USD$ 20 for non-residents per night.
 The park offers picnic areas, restroom facilities, and outdoor beach showers.
 Unluckily, pets are not allowed.

-This campsite is a great spot for outdoor-lovers looking for spending a night in the open air.
+This campsite is a great spot for outdoor lovers looking for spending a night in the open air.
 But be prepared to bring some rain gear, as the weather in the area is not always wishful.

 Based at the end of the Muliwai Trail, Waimanu Valley Campsite is a spot for even the most adventurous campers.
 You can either enjoy the tropical forest scenery or some thrilling views of the ocean.
 Explorers will relish the close-by hiking trails, fishing, hunting, and canoeing, while loners will like the campground’s secluded location.

 Each campsite has its own fireplace made of volcanic stones.
 There are no showers, but you can jump in the river instead to freshen up.
 There is no drinking water either in the campground, so make sure to bring a few liters and enough food with you.
-Also, better pack your raincoat, as the region gets frequent showers.
+Also, you better pack your raincoat, as the region gets frequent showers.

-This weekend-only camping lies very near to the urban core of Honolulu, providing an escape from the hustle and bustle of the city.
+This weekend-only camping lies very near the urban core of Honolulu, providing an escape from the hustle and bustle of the city.
 It’s a great option for those looking to enjoy camping while still being close to the metropolis.

 It features free parking, public restrooms, outdoor showers, baseball fields, picnic tables, and beach access.
 Sand Island State Recreation Area also offers views of Honolulu Harbor and ocean sunsets.

-The rates are USD$ 20 per night per campsite for residents and USD$ 30 per non-residents.
+The rates are USD$ 20 per night per campsite for residents and USD$ 30 per non-resident.
 Be aware that the sites are tiny, and some have no shade.
 You will also need a valid state-issued permit to enter the park.

 Nestled on the eastern shores of Oahu, Swanzy Beach Park got its name from an island resident Julie Judd Swanzy, who in the 1920s donated those five acres of land to the City and County of Honolulu to build a park.
 It now serves as a beach and a campground.